Your Pretty Face Is Going to Hell

-Your Pretty Face Is Going to Hell is an American live-action television series on Adult Swim, Cartoon Network's late night programming block.
-The series made its official debut on April 18, 2013, on Adult Swim.
-The show is a live-action workplace comedy about Gary, an associate demon, as he attempts to capture souls on earth in order to climb the corporate ladder of the underworld.
-Gary hopes to advance in Hell, but he may be too stupid, lazy and kind-hearted to realize his dreams of promotion.
+Your Pretty Face Is Going to Hell is an American sitcom created by Casper Kelly and Dave Willis for Cartoon Network's nighttime programming block Adult Swim.
+It aired from April 18, 2013 to June 14, 2019.
+The show is a live-action workplace comedy about Gary, an associate demon, as he attempts to capture souls on Earth to climb the corporate ladder of the underworld.
+Gary hopes to advance in Hell, but he may be too stupid, lazy, and kind-hearted to realize his dreams of promotion.

-The show was renewed for a fourth season, which began production on June 5, 2017.
-The fourth season premiered on May 3, 2019.
+The show was renewed for a fourth and final season, which began production on June 5, 2017.
+The fourth and final season premiered on May 3, 2019.

 On July 13, 2020, co-creator Dave Willis announced that a one-off extended finale special was in the works, with the possibility of internet-exclusive shorts in the future.
-The extended finale was eventually scrapped, but the internet-exclusive shorts, known as Your Pretty Face Is Going to Hell: The Cartoon (originally announced as Your Pretty Face Is Going to Hell: The Animated Series), was released on October 21, 2022 on the Adult Swim YouTube channel.
+The extended finale was eventually scrapped, but the internet-exclusive shorts, known as Your Pretty Face Is Going to Hell: The Cartoon (originally announced as Your Pretty Face Is Going to Hell: The Animated Series), was released on October 21, 2022, on Adult Swim's YouTube channel.

 The show is titled after a song from the 1973 album Raw Power by the Stooges.